AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings-example.md

 ## Export values and transfer config.php to your local system

-This step creates and transfers the `config.php` configuration file on the Integration environment using a command you run on your local machine.
+This step creates and transfers the `config.php` configuration file on the integration environment using a command you run on your local machine.

 This procedure corresponds to step 2 in the [recommended procedure](store-settings.md).
 After you create `config.php`, transfer it to your local system so you can add it to Git.